FlorianSauer/RobotikROSUebung/Solution.md

 # Ros Basics

 Ros is an operating system used for robotic research and development.
 In the context of our project this semester, we used ROS to predict numbers as displayed in pictures.
-In doing this we learned about some the ROS basics.
+In doing this we learned about some of the ROS basics.
 The first of these basics is the ROS workspace.
 ROS uses the workspace to combine different spaces, which allows us to work with different packages and versions of ROS.
 In our case the main advantage was package management, particularly as it pertains to building our application.
 A further advantage was shell support in the sense that running
 ```
 rosrun [package_name] [node_name]
 ```